knxd/knxd/doc/inifile.rst

     Default: zero: infinite (if retry-delay is positive)

-If "retry" is active but "may-fail" is false, the driver must start correctly when knxd starts up.
+If retrying is active but "may-fail" is false, the driver must start correctly when knxd starts up.
 It will only be restarted once knxd is, or rather has been, fully operative.